kubeideas/tekton-pipelines/dev/tasks/git-clone/README.md

-# Github ssh keys
+# GitHub ssh keys

-## Genereate new ssh private and public keys and create Kubernetes secret.
+## Genereate new ssh private and public keys and create Kubernetes secret

-Secret created by this script will be used in eventlistener to validate Github webhooks.
+Secret created by this script will be used in eventlistener to validate GitHub webhooks.

 ``` bash
 ./github-ssh-secret.sh